 - Style guides and why you need them.

+A: Yes.
 You’ll learn by exploring live sites and assessing what works and what doesn’t.
-Before- and-after writing samples as well as exercises will clearly show the differences that web writing entails.
+Before- and-after writing samples as well as exercises that will clearly show the differences that web writing entails.

 Q: Do I need to bring/use a computer or mobile device in class?

 A: You don't need this, as all materials will be provided.
 But you are more than welcome to bring your own device if you prefer to use it for note-taking.

 We are Australia’s leading provider of short writing courses.
 Our world-class presenters are actively working in business and will ensure your training is relevant, up to date and fun!POWER UP YOUR MESSAGE